Google vs Bing, which do you use?

 For quality of leads rather than number and US-based campaigns, Bing may be better, and that at the very least it will be worth considering.

 Here at War Room, we’ve got the means of determining which search engine in the Google vs Bing debate will be best for you.
-Contact us and put our expertise to work optimising your ads and directing them for maximum effectiveness.
+Contact us and put our expertise to work optimizing your ads and directing them for maximum effectiveness.